Tell us about yourself and our broker partner Mojo will find the best tracker mortgage rates for you

 A collar rate is not really something you want to see on a tracker mortgage, as it limits the benefits of you taking on that deal.
 A collar (sometimes referred to as a floor) is a set interest rate that your mortgage interest rate can never fall below, regardless of what happens to the BOE base rate.

-For example: If your tracker collar rate is set at 1% and the BOE base rate falls to 0.5%, you will still be charged 1% - plus the lender’s percentage above the base rate.
+For example: If your tracker collar rate is set at 1% and the BOE base rate falls to 0.5%, you'll still be charged 1% - plus the lender’s percentage above the base rate.

-If you're comfortable knowing that your monthly payments could rise, then a tracker rate mortgage could potentially save you a lot of money, especially if the BOE base rate starts to come down.
+If you're comfortable knowing that your monthly payments could rise, then a tracker rate mortgage could save you a lot of money.
+Especially if the BOE base rate starts to come down.

-You may pay more for a tracker rate with a cap versus one without one, but they can be helpful if you’re on a set budget.
+You may pay more for a tracker rate with a cap versus one without, but they can be helpful if you’re on a set budget.
 Many buy-to-let investors using interest-only mortgages also make use of tracker rates, as it can help them keep their operating costs low.

 Ultimately it’s difficult to choose which is the right mortgage interest type for you, as it depends on personal preference, long term plans and some guesswork.
 A mortgage broker can help you to make an informed decision and find the best tracker rate mortgage for you.